-dataplane (ip|ip6) heap-size [<size>]
+dataplane main-heap-size heap-size [<size>]

-Defines the amount of memory to be allocated for the dataplane FIB.
-The default is 32MB.
-For more information, see Working with Large BGP Tables.
+Defines the amount of memory to be allocated for the main memory heap.
+This includes ACL data and the dataplane FIB (IPv4 and IPv6), among other uses.

+For more information, see Memory Usage and Tuning.